FAQ

 Tours

-docent-led public tours of the Garden on Saturdays at 2 pm, Sundays at 11 am and 2 pm and these holidays at 2 pm – Martin Luther King, Jr. Day, Lincoln’s Birthday, Washington’s Birthday, César Chávez’s Birthday, Memorial Day, Independence Day, Labor Day, Admission Day, and Veterans Day.
-Also see
+We offer free, docent-led public tours of the Garden on Saturdays at 2 PM, Sundays at 11 AM and 2 PM and these holidays at 2 PM – Martin Luther King, Jr. Day, Lincoln’s Birthday, Washington’s Birthday, César Chávez’s Birthday, Memorial Day, Independence Day, Labor Day, Admission Day, and Veterans Day.
+Also see Classes and Walks.

 East Bay Regional Park District naturalists also conduct occasional programs in the Garden.
 Watch for their programs in the Park District publication Regional in Nature or visit the East Bay Regional Park District website for information about these programs.